l3uddz/traktarr/README.md

 ### Tags

-Tags option within Traktarr allow Sonarr to add tags shows so that you may filter out certain keywords out of shows from certain television networks.
+Tags option allows Sonarr to assign tags to shows, from specific television networks, to filter in/out certain keywords.

 **Example:**